Service + Area

 How does Tri-Peak plan structural steel & red iron work in Goodman?

-Structural Steel & Red Iron in Goodman is planned as part of a Neosho-centered ring-1 dispatch model.
+Structural Steel & Red Iron in Goodman is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Goodman change scheduling compared with other Southwest Missouri markets?